-Prior to the commencement of the development hereby permitted, a visibility splay measuring 2.4 x 43 metres shall be provided to the south-east of the access where it meets the highway and such splays shall thereafter be maintained at all times free from any obstruction between 600mm and 2m above the level of the adjacent highway carriageway.
+Prior to the first occupation of the development hereby permitted, a visibility splay measuring 2.4 x 43 metres shall be provided to the south-east of the access where it meets the highway and such splays shall thereafter be maintained at all times free from any obstruction between 600mm and 2m above the level of the adjacent highway carriageway.

-Reason: This is a pre-commencement condition to minimise danger, obstruction and inconvenience to users of the highway in accordance with Policies CP1 and CP10 of the Core Strategy (adopted October 2011) and Policy DM13 and Appendix 5 of the Development Management Policies LDD (adopted July 2013).
+Reason: To minimise danger, obstruction and inconvenience to users of the highway in accordance with Policies CP1 and CP10 of the Core Strategy (adopted October 2011) and Policy DM13 and Appendix 5 of the Development Management Policies LDD (adopted July 2013).

-C7 Prior to the first occupation of the development hereby permitted any access gates shall be hung to open inwards, set back, and thereafter retained a minimum distance of 5.5 metres from the near channel edge of the adjacent carriageway.
+Prior to the first occupation of the development hereby permitted any access gates shall be hung to open inwards, set back, and thereafter retained a minimum distance of 5.5 metres from the near channel edge of the adjacent carriageway.